margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my sister who is really strong and capable
 * Grateful for the innocence of a couple playing music
 * Grateful for the harmony of my music
-* Grateufl for American Eagle airways flying high in the sky
+* Grateful for American Eagle airways flying high in the sky
 * Grateful for all the people on the plane
 * Grateful for Dolly Parton's song on "wildflowers"
 * Grateful for country music embraced by all ethnicities' cultures and sounds